Lapeyus/GCP-SLZ/documentation/docs/slz-faqs.md

 ### How to add a new folder to the SLZ core folders module

 Adding a new folder to the `folders` module with Terraform is straightforward.
-You can simply add a new key-value pair inside the `folders` map, following the existing structure. this would only be necesary to add a folder to the SLZ, all projects are nested inside the ALtus Folder from alt-folders.tf
+You can simply add a new key-value pair inside the `folders` map, following the existing structure. this would only be necesary to add a folder to the SLZ, all projects are nested inside the ${var.owner} Folder from alt-folders.tf

 Here's an example of how you could add a new folder named "MYCHILDFOLDER" as a child of the Shared Folder: